-AUB is committed to offering its students a broad undergraduate liberal arts education that enables them to acquire the analytical skills and habits of lifelong learning that they will need to successfully compete in the twenty-first century.
-The General Education distribution requirements are intended to expose students to a range of intellectual experiences during their time at AUB.
-We want to give our students the opportunity to make choices and question and test what they believe are their career goals and intellectual interests.
+AUB is committed to offering its students a broad undergraduate liberal arts education.
+The aim of the General Education Program is to help us understand ourselves, the world and our role in it.
+In order to do so, the program enables students to acquire the analytical skills and habits of lifelong learning that will allow them not only to become effective in whatever area or career they choose, but also to become active citizens of the world.
+Students will be exposed to a range of intellectual experiences during their time at AUB, including those allowing them to reflect on their own values and responsibilities.
+We want to give our students the opportunity to make choices and question and test what they believe are their career goals, intellectual interests and roles in the world.

-In addition to courses in their academic majors and possible minor concentrations in specific fields, all AUB students must satisfy the General Education requirements by taking a minimum of 33-36 credits distributed as follows:
+In addition to courses in their academic majors and possible minor concentrations in specific fields, all AUB students must satisfy the General Education requirements by taking a minimum of 39credits distributed as follows:

-- 3 to 6 credits in English Communication Skills through ENGL 204 (ENGL 206 in MSFEA)
+- 6 credits in Understanding Communication (English) through ENGL 204 (ENGL 206 in MSFEA)

 In addition, all undergraduate students are required to take a 3-credit Writing in the Discipline course, which is normally offered in the major.

-Depending on their faculty/school, students who are exempted from Arabic are required to take either a 200-level free elective, a Humanities course, a Social Sciences course, or any language course including Arabic as a foreign language.
+Depending on their faculty/school, students who have not taken Arabic in their last few years of school are required to take an Arabic course at their level.
 The Arabic Placement Test (APT) is optional.
-Students who opt not to sit for the APT will have to register in any approved General Education Arabic Communication skills course.
+Students who opt not to sit for the APT will have to register in any approved General Education Understanding Communication Arabic course.
 The option of taking the APT will be open to students who think they may be too weak to follow coursework higher than the basic language course (ARAB 201A).
 Such students may sit for the APT to ascertain if their level of proficiency in Arabic is not appropriate for a higher course.

-While being exposed to various fields of knowledge, we also want our students to have the opportunity to experience different modes of learning (lectures, seminars, labs and independent research projects).
+While being exposed to various fields of knowledge, we also want our students to have the opportunity to experience different modes of learning (lectures, seminars, labs and independent research projects, experiential learning).
 Different modes of analysis are designed to enhance students’ verbal and interactive skills (seminars), writing and analytic skills (research projects), and hands-on experimental skills (laboratories).

 These distribution requirements may be met by either required or elective courses.